blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 }

 type TermsOfServiceAgreementOptions = {
-  // user aggrees with exact version of terms and privacy policy
+  // user agrees with exact version of terms and privacy policy
   version: string
   // url that points to the Terms & Conditions of the dapp termsUrl?: string